aneshlya/ispc/docs/ispc.rst

 ``ispc`` is an extended version of the C programming language, providing a number of new features that make it easy to write high-performance SPMD programs for the CPU and GPU.
-Note that between not only the few small syntactic differences between ``ispc`` and C code but more importantly ``ispc``'s fundamentally parallel execution model, C code can't just be recompiled to correctly run in parallel with ``ispc``.
+Note that due to not only the few small syntactic differences between ``ispc`` and C code but more importantly ``ispc``'s fundamentally parallel execution model, C code can't just be recompiled to correctly run in parallel with ``ispc``.
 However, starting with working C